What is Alzheimer's disease?

-> - Begins speaking more slowly than in the past.
+- Starts speaking more slowly than in the past.

-- Starts using poor judgment and making inappropriate decisions.
+- Starts using poor judgment and making wrong decisions.

-- May have mood swings and become depressed, irritable, or restless.
+- May have mood swings and become depressed, grouchy, or restless.

 These symptoms often are more obvious when the person is in a new and unfamiliar place or situation.